swiftlang/swift-evolution/proposals/nnnn-light-weight-same-type-syntax.md

 ## Future Directions

-This proposal works together with the proposal for [Opaque types in parameters](https://github.com/apple/swift-evolution/pull/1527/files), allowing you to write:
+This proposal works together with the proposal for [Opaque Parameter Declarations](0341-opaque-parameters.md), allowing you to write:

 ```swift
 func processStrings(_ lines: some Collection<String>)